WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 and save file.

-Now the page itself does not reload, only SCSS and text you entered in input field is still there. *State* is kept!
+Now the page itself does not reload, only SCSS.
+And text you entered in input field is still there. *State* is kept!
 Hot!

 Now kill `ctrl+c` devserver.